angelo-wf/advent-of-code/README.md

 Each day has its own folder, the script within with the same name will print both answers.
 The input is expected to be found in `input.txt` (in that day's folder).

+`runall.js` can be used to run all days, provided each day's input has been fetched.
+It will print the soultions, and (roughly) how long each day took.

 The `fetchinput.js` script can be used to fetch the input for a given day and store it in its folder (run with `node fetchinput.js <day>`).
 It requires a file named `session.txt` to be created containing (just) the session-token `<token>` from adventofcode.com, which is stored there in a cookie as `session=<token>`.